YehiaMetwally95/AutomationExerciseWithSelenium4/README.md

 #### Reporting Using Allure Report
 - Reporting Test Result & Taking Screenshots for Failed Tests and Successful Tests
 - Reporting Soft assertion failures and Taking Screenshots for them
+- Reporting All API Requests and Responses Sent, with a Screenshot for each
 - Logging All Scenario Steps and Test Validations, in form of main steps and expanding every main step to check its child steps
 - Defining Epics/Features/Stories